merivale/victor/src/Theory/Long/README.md

     -> "James might know Claire."
 ```

 The diagnosis here is not immediately obvious, but it has a great deal to recommend it.
 First, it is the most natural explanation of the words used, since `"would"` and `"might"` stand to `"will"` and `"may"` just as `"was"` and `"did"` stand to `"is"` and `"does"`.
 Put crudely, the sentences here *look like* the result of the `PAST` elaboration applied on top of whatever elaboration introduced `"will"` and `"may"`.
-This observation by itself wouldn't amount to much if the underlying semantics didn't match up with intuitions or usage, but on consideration it matches up remarkably well.
+This observation by itself wouldn’t amount to much if the underlying semantics didn’t match up with intuitions or usage, but on consideration it matches up remarkably well.
 Allow me to switch to another example to make the point:

 ```elm
 DISPLACED Yes1 ( Male "James", Do "know", [ Other "the result of the football" ] )